raoulg/MADS-DAV/references/codestyle/open_closed.md

 Finally, the main block of the script demonstrates how to use the `AnnotatedPlot` class with different annotations.

 - **img_folder**: We create a folder to store the plots if it doesn't already exist.
 - **AnnotatedPlot**: We instantiate `AnnotatedPlot` and add different annotations in steps, showing how we can easily extend the functionality without modifying the existing code.
-This is a perfect illustration of the **Open-Closed Principle** in action.
+This is a nice illustration of the **Open-Closed Principle** in action.